Iverik/Psyke.Bot/README.md

 ## Main features

-- And more, check the [full command reference](http://docs.thesharks.xyz/commands/) for all the commands!
+- Please see the [full command reference](http://docs.thesharks.xyz/commands/) for all the commands.

 Visit the [documentation](http://docs.thesharks.xyz) for more information.